Gaurav-Verma07/sampark/README.md

 docker-compose up
 ```

-this will set up firebase emulator along with the application in development environment.
+this will set up the Firebase emulator along with the application in a development environment.

 ---

 ### Local Setup
 **Firebase Emulator Setup**
-To setup the firebase emulator, run:
+To set up the firebase emulator, run:
 ```
 make emulator
 ```